Mentoring- Professional Development for Artists

 Samantha Thompson - Business Development

-(please note I’m happy to work with interstate and International Artists via Skype or Phone)
+(please note I’m happy to work with interstate and International Artists via online or Phone)

 Many people that enjoy making art or are interested in design have fantastic talent, but really don’t understand the steps they need to take to run a successful studio.
 Perhaps you have always created, but life/family commitments have meant that your passion has taken a back step.
 Maybe you feel you are at the stage in your life, that you would like to really take your art to the next level.
 I see it every day, and for years have been answering questions from artists.